 Catching and treating the problem right away is the key to avoiding the serious complications that can result from rheumatoid arthritis.
-Robert Einhorn, D.P.M. at Country Foot Care will examine your lower limbs and perform tests to determine if you have the disease and to what extent.
+One of our doctors will examine your lower limbs and perform tests to determine if you have the disease and to what extent.
 They may request diagnostic images to get a more accurate picture of the damage to your joints.
 Then they can help you move forward with treatment to relieve your discomfort.

 You will need to rest your feet often to try to limit the irritation.
 Low-impact exercises allow you to stay active without putting unnecessary stress on your lower limbs.
 Icing the joints can help reduce some of the inflammation and relieve the pain.
 Anti-inflammatory medications, or even direct injections of steroids or pain medicines, can help slow the disease.
 Physical therapy exercises can help you maintain some of your range of motion and stretch out your damaged structures.
 You may need orthotics—or even braces—to add cushioning and control or limit the motion in your feet and ankles.
 Severe breakdown of the bone structure may require surgery to eliminate the discomfort.
 Bone fusions and joint replacements are two common procedures used to repair damage from rheumatoid arthritis.